 -

-After you retrain your model with new data or switch to a different machine learning algorithm, publish a new version of the Model API.
-To follow best practices, stop a previous version of the Model API and then deploy a new version.
+After you retrain your model with new data or switch to a different machine learning algorithm, publish a new version of the Domino endpoint.
+To follow best practices, stop a previous version of the Domino endpoint and then deploy a new version.

-This example shows a Python client application that creates a prediction request from an asynchronous Model API, polls periodically for completion, and retrieves the result.
+This example shows a Python client application that creates a prediction request from an asynchronous Domino endpoint, polls periodically for completion, and retrieves the result.

 import json